Scaling up recognition of indigenous and community land and forest rights

 The results: poverty, environmental degradation, conflict, and human rights abuses.

-Securing the land and forest tenure rights of Indigenous Peoples and local communities benefits everyone by providing a foundation for achieving sustainable development, addressing climate goals and reducing conflict at a reasonable cost.
+Securing the land and forest tenure rights of Indigenous Peoples and local communities benefit everyone by providing a foundation for achieving sustainable development, addressing climate goals and reducing conflict at a reasonable cost.

 Tenure security is a prerequisite for achieving national and international goals for forest governance, food security, climate mitigation, economic development, and human rights.